Lough Ree

 Enchanted islands and a reported lake monster

-The second largest lake on the Shannon Lough Ree is in the midlands of Ireland, close to the actual geographical centre of Ireland and a place assigned a Special Area of Conservation.
+The second largest lake on the Shannon Lough Ree is assigned a Special Area of Conservation.

 Discover Lough Ree

-Lingering through the mist are sprits of high kings, ghosts of fallen warriors and ancient monks with guiding eyes.
-The Islands in Lough Ree that have multiple monastic sites as it was a place of learning and pilgrimage for centuries.
-On the island of Inchcleraun (Quaker Island) see the ruins of six churches, graveyards and a fort for protection against Viking raids.
-In Irish legends, it was on this island that Queen Maeve was killed.
+Known as the Lake of the Kings, this lake is dotted with islands and is synonymous with Celtic myth and legend.
+Nestled right at the heart of the country, Lough Ree separates Longford and Westmeath from Roscommon.
+The islands in Lough Ree have multiple monastic sites as it was a religious place of learning and pilgrimage for centuries.
+On the island of Inchcleraun (Quaker Island) see the ruins of six churches, graveyards, and a fort for protection against Viking raids.
+According to legend, it was on this island that the infamous Celtic Queen Maeve was killed.

-Cross the lough with care, as on May 28, 1960, the BBC reported a lough monster sighting by three priests.
-A lake eel with an enormous size of six foot in length and a head of about eighteen inches in diameter.
-There have been a few other sightings by locals and fishermen along with reports of hard knocks and thumps on the hull of many a Shannon cruiser.
-Coincidentally, the area has an eel fishery, usually catching smaller varieties of eel.
+Cross the lake with care as on May 28, 1960, the BBC reported that three priests had spotted a monster in Lough Ree, measuring an enormous six feet in length and a head of about eighteen inches in diameter.
+There have been a few other sightings by locals and fishermen along with reports of thumps on the hull of many Shannon cruisers.
+Coincidentally, the area is also famous for a commercial eel fishery, usually catching smaller varieties of eel.

-Barley Harbour situated on the eastern side of Lough Ree bogwood sculpture and craft workshop.
-Walk to the town of Newtowncashel dotted with sculptures, nearby Saints Island is home to the ruins of a 15th century Augustan monastery which is open for exploring.
+Barley Harbour is situated on the eastern side of Lough Ree and has a wonderful bogwood sculpture and craft workshop.
+Walk to the town of Newtowncashel, decorated with sculptures, before exploring the ruins of a 15th-century Augustan monastery on nearby Saints Island.